-Healthcare is South Africa is sophisticated.
-The country boasts some of the best facilities in the world and the standard of medical treatment in the country is the envy of many.
-South African specialists have gained respect and recognition in many fields and the history of medical science is a proud one.
+Healthcare in South Africa is sophisticated.
+The country boasts some of the best facilities in the world.
+The standard of medical treatment in the country is the envy of many.
+South African specialists have gained respect and recognition in many fields.
+And the history of medical science in South Africa is a proud one.

 South Africa has a robust public health service that provides medical care to millions of patients every year.
 However, most people that are able to afford it are members of medical schemes, enabling them to access the private health service.

-There are numerous medical aid service providers and consumers are literally spoilt for choice with the wide variety of plans that are available.
+There are numerous medical aid service providers.
+Consumers have a wide variety of plans that are available.

-Some people are of the opinion that the South African public health system is useless and that anybody that is forced to rely on this service is doomed to receive sub-standard medical care.
+Some people are of the opinion that healthcare in South Africa is useless.
+They say that anybody who relies on this service will receive sub-standard medical care.
 The media often carry reports about abuses, shortages and poor service.
 Nobody will argue that the system has its faults, but the truth is a little bit more complex.